 Neither Slated Analytics or Jason Scoggins, Chief Executive Officer, is registered, or has an application pending to register, as a broker-dealer or a registered representative of a broker-dealer, or as a futures commission merchant, commodity pool operator, commodity trading advisor, or associated person thereof.

-Neither Slated Analytics nor any of its affiliates (nor any principal, officer, director, or employee of Slated Analytics or its affiliates) has a relationship or arrangement with a related person who is engaged in any of these businesses or another regulated financial industry business, other than William Portwood, Chief Compliance Officer, Jason Scoggins in respect of his ownership of Spec Scout, Inc., and the advisory business of Slated Advisors described above.
+Neither Slated Analytics nor any of its affiliates (nor any principal, officer, director, or employee of Slated Analytics or its affiliates) has a relationship or arrangement with a related person who is engaged in any of these businesses or another regulated financial industry business, other than William Portwood, Chief Compliance Officer, and the advisory business of Slated Advisors described above.
 William Portwood may serve in a management or executive role for other broker-dealers and/or investment advisors beyond Slated Analytics as a condition of providing compliance and financial services to such entities through Financial Industry Consulting Services, LLC, an entity wholly-owned by William Portwood.
 William Portwood, as a registered person of such entities, does not recommend and/or provide investment advice in such capacities.
 Slated Analytics does not recommend or select other investment advisers for its clients.

 Item 11.
 Code of Ethics, Participation or Interest in Client Transactions and Personal Trading